Alerts

 Africa-Israel National Security Partnership

-The Jerusalem Center for Public Affairs is leveraging and extending its Abraham Accords partnerships into the African continent.
+The Jerusalem Center for Security and Foreign Affairs is leveraging and extending its Abraham Accords partnerships into the African continent.
 African nations are turning to Israel as an anchor for security, stability, and prosperity, viewing Israel’s technological capabilities as a solution for food security, water desalinization, and infrastructure development for future generations.

 For the first time in Israel’s history, a leading Israeli policy and diplomacy institute – the Jerusalem Center – is partnering with Ethiopia’s leading policy and applied diplomacy institutes.
 Ethiopia, the second-largest African nation, with a population of 125 million, shares similar national security challenges with Israel, including combating terrorism and radicalization, and seeking to maintain political and social cohesion in a multiethnic society.
 The Jerusalem Center has also been approached by leading policy institutes in Uganda, Kenya, Sudan, and the Red Sea states of Djibouti and Somaliland.